Fatall01/DataEngineering_project3/README.md

 Amazon RDS is a managed relational database service that provides you with several familiar database engines to choose from, including MySQL.
 So basically, I created a database in AWS’s cloud that was able to connect MySQL Workbench through the Lambda function.
 To give the lambda functions access to the RDS service, I first needed to create a new Role in the AWS Identity and Access Management (IAM).

 ## 4. Automating all the above-mentioned steps
- the goal here is to schedule a Lambda function that collects data about tomorrow’s weather and flight arrivals on a daily basis.
+The goal here is to schedule a Lambda function that collects data about tomorrow’s weather and flight arrivals on a daily basis.
 Now that the Lambda function is already created, I just used the AWS’s EventBridge to easily create event triggers that automate the Lamdba functions using Cron expressions.